 The upside to a gas stove is the uniform heat it provides.
 Its flame envelopes the bottom of pots and pans to evenly distribute heat.
 Various power models are available typically ranging from 5,000 BTUs to 18,000 BTUs for a high heat, large burner.

 Electric Stove and Cooktops

-Electric cooktops come in various styles including glass-ceramic, electric coil and induction.
-Each offer slight variations in cook speed and efficiency.
+Electric cooktops come in various styles, including glass-ceramic, electric coil, and induction.
+Each cooking surface offers slight variations in cook speed and efficiency.
 Compared to gas stoves, electric stoves take a bit longer to heat up and heat unevenly.
 Watt ranges go from 1,200 to 3,800 for the most part.

 Types of Ovens

 The same process applies to an oven purchase.
-Make sure you understand your needs and what’s important to you feature-wise.
-Ovens are available in gas and electric models.
+Make sure you understand your needs and what cooking modes are important to you feature-wise.
+Ovens are available in gas cooktop and electric models.

 Stove and Oven Combo

-Stove and oven combinations put all cooking functions in one location so you’ll gain space efficiencies if you have a small kitchen.
+Stove and oven combinations put all cooking modes in one location, so you’ll gain space efficiencies if you have a small kitchen.
 They’re easy to install and generally the most affordable option.
-You can also select the stovetop you prefer.
+You can also select the cooking surface you prefer.

-Convection ovens, unlike their conventional oven counterparts, use fans to circulate air to cook foods faster and more evenly.
-They are a bit more costly than conventional ovens so you’ll have to decide if the types of food you cook will benefit from the air circulation.
+Convection cooking ovens, unlike their conventional oven counterparts, use fans to circulate air to cook foods faster and more evenly.
+They are a bit more costly than conventional ovens, so you’ll have to decide if the types of food you cook will benefit from the air circulation.